-Do you like classic isometric style games?
-Good news for you - Pillars of Eternity 2, the sequel to the most famous game genre in the last half decade will come in early April 2018, having been partially funded successfully on the mass financing platform Fig.
+Love classic isometric role-playing games?
+Good news for you - Pillars of Eternity 2, the sequel to the most famous genre in the last half decade will arrive early April 2018, after being partially funded successfully on the crowdfunding platform Fig.

-The game itself, developed by the old American studio Obsidian Entertainment and will be distributed by a young company called Versus Evil, is about to go into very big shoes - considering the fact that its predecessor has received particularly high quality reviews and an 89 score from 100 on Metacritic.
-However, what may be equally interesting is its impact on the field of mass financing, and on the Fig platform in particular, in the long term.
+The game itself, which was developed by veteran American studio Obsidian Entertainment and distributed by a young company called Versus Evil, is about to go into big shoes - considering the fact that its predecessor received an excellent quality review and score of 89 from 100 on the Metacritic site.
+However, what may be equally interesting is its impact on the field of mass funding, and on the Fig platform in particular, in the long run.

-In contrast to Kickstarter, where the money invested in the title under development is only for the value of the work itself, Fig was launched by some well-known faces from the gaming industry with a pair of possible investment axes - also for getting one version or another of the game, Pure business, with a potential return of up to 100 percent of the amount within a few years.
-A fairly handsome return, with a degree of risk that is directly derived from the degree of trust you have in the key studio.
+Unlike Kickstarter, where investing money in a title under development is only for a work-related reward, Fig has been launched by some well-known faces from the gaming industry with a possible investment duo - either for accepting one or another version of the game, and also as an investment Pure business, with the potential for a refund of up to 100 percent of the amount within a few years.
+Pretty good return, with a degree of risk derived directly from the level of trust you have in the key studio.

-2.25 MILLION DOLLARS FROM 4.4 MILLION DOLLARS Fill in the Fig for Pillars of Eternity 2: Deadfire And the official launch will begin for three years during which the investors' money will be returned with the upper limit of the doubling of the initial investment - which means a net profit of up to 100 within four years in this case, considering that the game's recruitment campaign was created just a year ago, January 2017.
+2.25 MILLION DOLLARS FROM 4.4 MILLION DOLLARS Fill in the Fig for Pillars of Eternity 2: Deadfire Came from investments, and with the official launch will begin three years during which investors' money will be returned, with the upper limit of doubling that initial investment - which means as much as a net profit of up to 100 percent within about four years in this case, given that the game's fundraising campaign was created exactly a year ago, January 2017.

-It will be interesting to see whether this launch and the success of the title will succeed in reviving the unique platform, through which several promising future works have been successfully funded, such as Psychonauts 2, Wasteland 3, and Phoenix Point (which is a successor to XCOM of the New Age).
-We certainly will not oppose this, and any other method that will allow good games to turn from dream to reality - and you?
-Write in comments.
+It will be interesting to discover whether this launch and the success of the title will revive the use of the unique platform, through which several promising future works such as Psychonauts 2, Wasteland 3 and Phoenix Point (which is a kind of successor to New Age XCOM) have been successfully funded.
+We certainly won't oppose it, and any other method that will allow good games to turn from a dream into reality - and you?
+Count in the comments.